gourab21/MSC-Course-Materials/README.md

-# MSc Computer Science - Course Materials and Code Repository
+# MSc Computer Science - Course Materials

 Welcome to my MSc Computer Science repository!
 This repository contains all the materials, notes, and code developed during my MSc journey.
 It serves as a comprehensive reference for my coursework, projects, and experiments.